 You're venturing into the wilderness, and suddenly, you're faced with a survival situation.
 Your stomach's growling, and you're not sure where to find your next meal.
 You've heard of foraging and scavenging, but do you really know what you're doing?
 Can you tell the difference between a harmless berry bush and a toxic lookalike?
 Do you know how to purify water or build a shelter that'll keep you safe from the elements?
 Mastering these skills can be the difference between life and death.
 You're about to learn the essential techniques to stay alive – and you'll be surprised at how much you didn't know.
+Survival is not just about physical strength; it’s also about staying calm, making smart decisions, and relying on the resources around you.
+In many ways, it mirrors lessons we can take from the wisdom from popular superheroes: adaptability, courage, and ingenuity can turn the tide in even the direst situations.
+Whether it’s using the sun to navigate or crafting tools from the environment, every action you take can determine your outcome.

 Identifying Edible Plants and Fungi